scottboehmer/megamek-unit-digest/units/cheetah/cheetah_f-10.md

 - Oriente Protectorate
 - Pirate
 - Regulan Fiefs
+- Republic of the Sphere
 - Rim Commonality
 - Taurian Concordat

 ### Late Republic

 - Capellan Confederation
+- Duchy of Andurien
 - Magistracy of Canopus
 - Marian Hegemony
+- Oriente Protectorate
+- Republic of the Sphere

 ### Dark Ages

+- Duchy of Andurien
 - Magistracy of Canopus
 - Marian Hegemony

 ### ilClan

+- Duchy of Andurien
 - Magistracy of Canopus
 - Marian Hegemony